StarpTech/lerna/commands/publish/README.md

 Similar to the `from-git` keyword except the list of packages to publish is determined by inspecting each `package.json` and determining if any package version is not present in the registry.
 Any versions not present in the registry will be published.
+For all unpublished packages new tags are created.
-This is useful when a previous `lerna publish` failed to publish all packages to the registry.
+This is useful in several scenarios:

+- When a previous `lerna publish` failed to publish all packages to the registry.
+In that case you have to execute `lerna publish from-package --no-git-tag-version`
+- When you want to update the versions locally but publish the tags in [Continuous integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration).

 ## Options